sbryan/spark-js-SDK/README.md

 	);
 ```

-The current authentication process is using a server side that handles the fetching of access_token and guest_token.
+The authentication process is handled server side, fetching an access_token and guest_token.
 These are required
-so that your application will work.
-You can utilize one of the server implementations that are supplied in this repository.
+for your application to work.
+You can utilize one of the server implementations supplied in this repository.

-You can get the full SDK reference [here](http://code.spark.autodesk.com/autodesk-spark-sdk/docs/v1/index.html)
+Get the full SDK reference [here](http://code.spark.autodesk.com/autodesk-spark-sdk/docs/v1/index.html)

 #### Sample code